It’s party time!

 We’re delighted to confirm that every rider will be receiving this soft-spun casual tee in their swag bag this year.

-New for 2019, we’ll be giving every rider a gratitude badge specifically for one purpose: to gift to volunteers.
+New for 2019, we’ll be giving every rider a gratitude button specifically for one purpose: to gift to volunteers.

 Each year, over 600 volunteers allow the event to happen and support more than 4000 cyclists achieve their goals along the Sea to Sky highway.
 Without them, RBC GranFondo Whistler simply couldn’t happen.